scarborough-courtney/ohimanual/tutorials/ohi-manual.md

  * Clone regional assessment repository on Desktop
 2. Become familiar with the [OHI Toolbox File System](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/file_system.md#file-system)

-Detailed instructions for step 1 are provided below for users who either want to work with GitHub (See: Accessing repository with GitHub) or without it (See: Accessing repository without GitHub).
+Detailed instructions for step 1 are provided below for users who want to either:

+ * work with GitHub (See: Accessing repository with GitHub), or
+ * work without GitHub (See: Accessing repository without GitHub).

 Once the user has completed steps 1 and 2, he will then be able to use the Toolbox to calculate regional scores (See: ['Using the Toolbox for a Regional assessment'](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/use_tbx_regional_assessment.md#using-the-toolbox-for-a-regional-assessment) section below.

 ## OHI and GitHub